jts0926/knee_oa_transformer/README.md

 - This code is for research use and reproducibility of the manuscript analysis.
 - No source cohort data are redistributed here.
-- Add an explicit license before making the repository public.